Kjarten/XAudiole/haust2015/README.md

 - c.
 Allow us to publish our own modules to public repositories for others to use
 - d.
 All of the above

+NOTE: `Bower` is a package manager, has same purpose as `NPM` did in current course.

 **1.15 What is the result of running the following JavaScript code?**
 ```